Symmetric nonnegative forms and sums of squares: Symmetric quartic sums of squares

-where $P^{(n)}$ is a sum of symmetric squares, $P^{(n-1,1)}$ is a $2\times 2$ sum of symmetric squares matrix polynomial and due to the degree restrictions $P^{(n-2,2)}$ is a nonnegative scalar, which gives exactly the statement in the Theorem. \end{proof}
+where $B^{(n)}$ is a sum of symmetric squares, $B^{(n-1,1)}$ is a $2\times 2$ sum of symmetric squares matrix polynomial and due to the degree restrictions $B^{(n-2,2)}$ is a non-negative scalar.
+It remains to calculate the matrices $Q_n^{(n-1,1)}$ and $Q_n^{(n-2,2)}$ appearing in the statement decomposition.
+These are defined as the symmetrization of the pairwise products of those Specht polynomials which generate the corresponding Specht modules in degree 2.
+In degree 2 the Specht polynomials $X_n-X_1$ and $X_n^2-X_1^2$ generate two disjunct irreducible $\mathcal{S}_n$ modules isomorphic to $S^{(n-1,1)}$ part and the Specht polynomial $(X_{n-1}-X_1)(X_{n}-X_2)$ generates a module isomorphic to $S^{(n-2,2)}$.
+Thus we have: